microsoft/MixedRealityToolkit-Unity/Documentation/Performance/PerfGettingStarted.md

 ## Getting Started

-If you are new to Unity performance analysis, there are some great resources that Unity provides that walks you through the general thought process of how to conduct a performance analysis, along with common pitfalls and recommendations.
+If you are new to Unity performance analysis, there are some great resources that Unity provides that walk you through the general thought process of how to conduct a performance analysis, along with common pitfalls and recommendations.
 As other resources will say, there is no magic solution for performance issues – every situation is unique – and digging into performance issues involves an iterative process where you typically identify a problematic scenario, measure the problem (using some sort of profiling tool),